WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 **Note:** The build tools and process occur on the command-line, so some basic familiarity using a terminal application is required.
 Some text editors have a terminal built-in which is fine to use, Visual Studio Code editor is one popular example.

-### Node Package Manager
+### Node Package Manager (npm)

-The Node Package Manager (npm) is a tool included with node.
-NPM allows you to install and manage JavaScript packages using the package.json definition file.
+The Node Package Manager (npm) is a tool included with node. npm allows you to install and manage JavaScript packages. npm can also generate and process a special file called `package.json`, which contains some information about your project and the packages your project uses.

-First, create a directory to work in.
+To start a new node project, first create a directory to work in.
 ```
 mkdir myguten-block
 ```

-You create a new package.json using: `npm init`.
-This will walk you through creating a file.
+You create a new package.json using `npm init`.
+This will walk you through creating your package.json file:

 ```
 $ npm init